 2017 Credit Card Debt Study: Trends & Insights

-Outstanding credit card debt is at the second-highest point since the end of 2008 and remains on a collision course with the $1 trillion mark.
+As of Q2 2017, outstanding credit card debt is at the second-highest point since the end of 2008, and we’re on a collision course with the $1 trillion mark.

-The $31.5 billion in credit card debt that we repaid in Q1 2017 is 5% below than the post-Great Recession average.
+The $33 billion in credit card debt that we added in Q2 2017 is 45% higher than the post-Great Recession average.
+It also wiped out our Q1 paydown.

 Annual Net Change in Consumer Credit Card Debt 1986 – 2016